chris-townsend/PP4-Kitchen_Tales/README.md

 #### *User logged-in Navbar*

 - If a user is logged in, their profile name will be displayed in the navigation bar as part of a drop-down menu.
-This menu provides logged-in users with the ability to manage and save recipes, as well as the option to sign out of their account.
+This menu provides a logged-in user with the ability to manage and save recipes, as well as the option to sign out of their account.

 ![Navigation section authorized users](docs/features/images/features-auth-navbar.webp)